-The following article will look into the difference between the two and use examples to explain their proper use.
-Both phrases are correct to use in English but you must be careful about the context.
+The following article will examine the difference between the two and explain their proper use using examples.
+Both phrases are correct in English, but you must be careful about the context.

 More Friendly or Friendlier – Understanding Comparatives